megdanahy/VentureOut_Web_App/Modify_Inventory.md

-## Here are the pages that allow you to modify the rental inventory in different ways
+# Here are the pages that allow you to modify the rental inventory.

 ### Modify Inventory Homepage:
 ![Modify Inventory Homepage](Project_InventoryMod_Page.png)

-This is the landing page when the toolbar or hyperlinked "Modify Inventory" is clicked on the previous page.
+This is the landing page when the toolbar or hyperlinked "Modify Inventory" is clicked on the product management homepage.

 ### Inventory Update:
 ![Update Inventory Spots](Project_Inventory_Update_Filledin.png)